 Any lead that comes in via Lead Connect or the Widget generates a call-back request from the system for your sales team.
 However, sometimes these calls may not be completed due to any of the following reason:

-- Sales team is not available (outside working hours)
+The sales team is not available (outside working hours)

-- Call was missed by the lead
+The call was missed by the lead

-- Call was not of optimal duration
+The call was not of optimal duration

 To counter any of the above situations, sales teams are usually advised to schedule another call-back.
 This being a manual process, some leads could just be missed.
-However, the Automated Call Retry Scheduling feature will work for you and your team to schedule call-backs automatically if the last call with the lead meets any of the above three criteria.
+However, the Automated Call Retry Scheduling features will work for you and your team to schedule call-backs automatically if the last call with the lead meets any of the above three criteria.

 You can configure the retries for the following attributes for each lead: